stateful/docs.runme.dev/docs/getting-started/features.md

 **Copy & Paste**

-Outside of literally running commands, Runme offers the ability to quickly copy commands (with the click of a button) out of a markdown file to paste into your terminal.
+Outside of literally running commands, Runme offers the ability to quickly copy commands (with the click of a button) out of a Markdown file to paste into your terminal.

 ![copyandpaste](../../static/img/copyandpaste.png)